History of Helicopters – Bell Helicopters

 The US had pioneered the practical helicopter, and this allowed American companies such as Sikorsky, Bell, Hughes, Hiller, Piasecki, Boeing-Vertol and Kaman to build up a thriving international business as well as excellent sales within the US.
 Boeing-Vertol, Piasecki and Kaman concentrated on particular designs of twin-rotor helicopters, the first two on long-bodied machines with counter-rotating rotors at each end of the fuselage, and the last on short, stumpy designs with counter-rotating intermeshing rotors.

 By the 1950s several European companies had entered the arena.
-Westland, Short and Bristol were early leaders in Britain, but by the 1960s, Westland, licence holders for Sikorsky designs, had become dominant.
+Westland, Short and Bristol were early leaders in Britain, but by the 1960s, Westland, license holders for Sikorsky designs, had become dominant.
 Sud-Est. (later Aerospatiale), took most of the market in France, Bolkow in Germany and Agusta in Italy.
 Oddly enough as the number of aircraft manufacturers declined in the 1960s and 1970s, that of helicopter manufacturers increased, especially in Latin America and Japan.
 The Mil design bureau had a virtual monopoly in the Soviet Union, with some outstanding designs in several categories of medium single-rotor and large twin-rotor machines; Kamov designed naval helicopters.

 In the 1960s military helicopters underwent a transformation: the previous almost universally tubby lines gave way to sleeker lines marred only by protrusions for armament.
 Unlike their predecessors, these new machines were not intended for transport, but for fighting.
 The emphasis was on the disposal of several types of weapon at high speed.
 The concept of an armed helicopter was pioneered in Vietnam by the Americans, who fitted machine guns to otherwise standard ‘choppers’.